 2025 Budget

 Each year, the Town of Georgina passes a budget to determine how funds will be spent.
-Tax dollars go towards a variety of programs and services which families rely on and use every day – from road work and water and wastewater improvements to snow clearing and recreation and culture programs.
+Tax dollars go towards a variety of programs and services which families rely on and use every day – including road work, snow clearing, garbage collection, Fire and Rescue Services and recreation and culture programs.

 Budget timeline